What welfare and wellbeing support is available for workers?

 - Monitoring visits can be virtual or in person, announced or unannounced (this includes visiting the worksite or the accommodation site and meeting with workers) and responding to tip-offs on issues.

-- Currently, as a minimum, employers of seasonal workers are required to appoint a welfare and wellbeing support officer who must meet ‘face to face’ at least fortnightly with all workers.
-The welfare and wellbeing support persons will be located within 300 km radius of each placement of workers.
+- Employers are required to appoint a welfare and wellbeing support officer who must meet with all workers in person every fortnight as a minimum.
+Welfare and wellbeing support persons must be located within a 200 km radius of each placement of workers.